Overview

 - Developing effective communication and presentation skills

-- Entry to Practice Fellowship objectives will focus on further development of beginner midwifery skills with a goal of confident, safe, effective care as an autonomous provider by the end of the program
+- Further development of midwifery skills with a goal of confident, safe, effective care as an autonomous provider by the end of the program

 Completion and certification